BinaryElement/ChromaToggleOld/Mapping.md

   * ID: 1900000005
   * A = Purely random colour.
   * B = Purely random colour.

+## Simple Events
+Simple events are various events that perform simple tasks on their own.
+They may require a specific lane, or the may be placeable anywhere, they simply use special values.

+### Simple Event Types
+* Ring Rotate Left
+  * ID: 1910000000
+  * Rotates the rings counter-clockwise only
+* Ring Rotate Right
+  * ID: 1910000001
+  * Rotates the rings clockwise only

 ## Data Events
 Data Events require a Colour Event to be placed before them, as they utilize the values stored within the Colour Event to perform their bidding.